Angela Donald

-Angela Donald (born 4 December 1995) is an Australian artistic gymnast and is the 2010 Bronze Medal Winner for the Beam at the Youth Olympic Games in Singapore.
+Angela D is an Australian artistic gymnast and is the 2010 Bronze Medal Winner for the Beam at the Youth Olympic Games in Singapore.

-Donald began her gymnastics career at age 9.
-She is half Chinese (mother) and loves water sports such as parasailing.
+Angela began her gymnastics career at age 9.
 She says that her favorite memory in gymnastics is "Hearing the head coach call my name for the Australian Team to compete for Germany."
 Her tips on how to become a top athlete; "Work Hard and never lose sight of your goals and dreams."
 She cites Nastia Liukin, Georgia Bonora, Shona Morgan and Emma Dennis as her influences.

 Career

 2010s

-Donald competed at the 2010 Youth Olympics in Singapore where she won the bronze medal in the Beam Competition, coming behind China's Tan Sixin and Italy's Carlotta Ferlito.
+Angela competed at the 2010 Youth Olympics in Singapore where she won the bronze medal in the Beam Competition, coming behind China's Tan Sixin and Italy's Carlotta Ferlito.

 She was also a contender training for the 2012 Olympics team.